Posts

 Image

-As we stop here, we remember August Engel , whose story offers a glimpse into everyday life — and justice — in the late 19th century.
 In 1897 , August Engel brought a lawsuit against Fred Hamp , a local undertaker.
-The case did not involve property or money at first, but something deeply personal: wounded feelings .
+The case did not involve property or money at first, but something deeply personal, wounded feelings .
 While removing the body of August’s mother-in-law from the family home, the undertaker made a remark that August found insulting during a moment of grief and vulnerability.
 Rather than letting the insult go unanswered, August sought justice through the courts.
 His case was heard, and the court ruled in his favor, awarding him $100 in damages .
-At the time, this was a meaningful sum — roughly equivalent to about $4,000 today — and it sent a clear message that dignity and respect mattered, even in moments of mourning.
-This story reminds us that cemeteries are not only places of loss, but also places connected to the lives, emotions, and values of the people left behind.
-A...
+At the time, this was a meaningful sum — roughly equivalent to about $4,000 today and it sent a clear message that dignity and respect mattered, even in moments of mourning.
+What do you think the undertaker said?

 Image